chatmail/relay/doc/source/faq.rst

 Frequently asked questions
 ===========================

-What is the difference between chatmail relays and classic e-mail servers?
+What is the difference between chatmail relays and classic email servers?
 --------------------------------------------------------------------------

-A chatmail relay is a minimal Mail Transport Agent (MTA) setup that goes beyond what classic e-mail servers offer:
+A chatmail relay is a minimal Mail Transport Agent (MTA) setup that goes beyond what classic email servers offer:

 -  **Zero State:** no private data or metadata collected, messages are auto-deleted, low disk usage